godlikeanyone/GoogleWebpageTranslation/README.md

 ## Instructions

-Simply copy the code and add to favorite in any browsers which support JavaScript.
+Simply copy the code and add to the bookmark in any browsers which support JavaScript.